eunrcn/tp/docs/UserGuide.md

 InternHub stands as a beacon of productivity, offering you a comprehensive platform to manage and organize all your internship applications effectively.

-## User Guide: Your Trusted Companion

-This User Guide (UG) acts as your trusted companion, providing a wealth of information to assist you in understanding and harnessing the full potential of our application.
-From installation to usage and navigation, each step is meticulously outlined to ensure you derive maximum benefits from InternHub in managing your internship contacts.

 ## Who Can Benefit from InternHub?

 InternHub caters to **undergraduates from all fields**, providing them with a seamless and efficient approach to managing their internship contacts.